 Scaling & Root Planing

-Scaling and root planing is most effective for patients suffering from mild to moderate cases of gum disease.
-During this procedure, Dr. Villalobos will remove hardened plaque and bacteria from under the gumline.
-We’ll also smooth out the roots to prevent bacteria from settling into the newly cleaned area.
+Scaling and root planing is the most effective treatment for patients suffering from a mild to moderate case of gum disease.
+During this professional deep cleaning, Dr. Villalobos will remove hardened plaque and bacteria from under the gumline.
+He’ll also smooth out the tooth roots to prevent bacteria from settling into the newly cleaned area.

 Pocket Reduction Surgery

-Pocket reduction (osseous) surgery is used to reverse the effects of periodontal disease and restore your mouth to a healthy state.
-This procedure allows us to visually see the damage, access the tooth root, and effectively clean the infected area.
-In some cases, Dr. Villalobos may need to suture the gum to where the bone has resorbed.
+Pocket reduction surgery is a more in-depth gum disease treatment.
+This method is used to reverse the effects of periodontal disease and restore your mouth to a healthy state.
+With pocket reduction surgery, we’re able to visually see the damage, access the tooth root, and clean the infected area.
+In certain cases, Dr. Villalobos may need to suture the gum to where the bone has resorbed.

-Gum grafting is a corrective procedure for patients with gingivitis and advanced stages, performed to restore gums to its natural, healthy state.
-Dr. Villalobos will cover the exposed tooth and root surfaces with grafted on oral tissue.
-Grafting encourages new tissue growth that will enable the gums to return to its original position around the teeth.
+Gum grafting is a corrective procedure for patients with gingivitis or advanced gum disease stages and is performed to restore gums to their natural, healthy state.
+Dr. Villalobos will cover the exposed tooth and root surfaces with grafted oral tissue.
+Grafting encourages new tissue growth that will enable the gums to return to their original position around the teeth.

 Frequently Asked Questions

-Regular flossing and brushing is an important part of preventing gum disease.
+Regular flossing and brushing is the most important component when it comes to preventing gum disease.
 However, a good oral care regimen doesn’t prevent you from being at risk.
-Plaque and tartar can build up in places your brush or floss can’t reach.
-That’s why it’s also crucial to schedule bi-annual dental visits for professional cleanings in addition to maintaining good oral hygiene at home.
+Plaque and tartar can build up in places you can’t reach with at-home oral care.
+That’s why it’s crucial to schedule bi-annual dental visits at our Jupiter dental office for professional cleanings in addition to maintaining good oral hygiene at home.

-Proper oral hygiene and regular dental visits is an important part in preventing and treating gum disease.
-If you have any questions, don’t hesitate to give us a call at (561) 744-0677 or fill out a convenient contact form.
+Proper oral hygiene and regular dental visits are important parts of preventing and treating gum disease.
+If you have any questions, don’t hesitate to give our Jupiter office a call at (561) 744-0677 or fill out a convenient contact form.
 We’ll be more than happy to explain our periodontal treatment options.